This Einkorn Bread with Overnight Sponge is a simple recipe for making a soft and flavorful loaf.

 - 2 tsp salt (~8 grams/2%) or less if desired

-Mix the sponge 12 to 15 hours before you plan to make the dough.
-If the temperature is cooler in the house, then use warmer water, if it is warmer in the house, then use cooler water.
-Final temperature should be about 65 degrees F.
+Mix the sponge ingredients 12 to 15 hours before you plan to make the dough.
+If the temperature is cooler in the house, use warmer water; if it is warmer in the house, use cooler water.
+The final temperature should be about 65 degrees F.

 Cover the sponge and let it rest at room temperature for 12 to 15 hours.
-This is the sponge after 12 hours.
-It’s ready to be used in the dough.
+The sponge is ready when it appears bubbly and slightly risen.

-When the dough has doubled in bulk, punch it down, fold it, and let it rise again, covered, until doubled in bulk again, about one hour.
+Punch down the dough, fold it, and let it rise again, covered until doubled in bulk again, about 1 hour.

-When the dough is fully risen, shape it into a boule (ball) and place it smooth-side-down in a floured banneton basket or a bowl lined with a towel heavily dusted with flour.
-Make sure the bowl is large enough to allow for expansion, but small enough that the sides of the container support the loaf.
-Cover with a towel so the outside of the dough doesn’t dry out.
+When the dough is fully risen shape it into a boule (ball) and place it smooth-side-down in a floured banneton basket or a bowl lined with a towel heavily dusted with flour.
+Ensure the container supports the loaf but allows for expansion.
+Cover with a towel to prevent the dough from drying out.

 Preheat the oven to 500 degrees F. (for about an hour) with a pizza stone on the middle rack and a steam pan underneath.

-Slid the loaf (on the parchment paper) onto the hot baking stone.
-Carefully add a cup of hot water to the steam pan.
-Spray the inside walls of the oven, using a spray bottle, 3 times at 30-second intervals, then immediately lower the temperature to 450 degrees F. Bake 20-25 minutes until the loaf is browned and makes a hollow sound when thumped on the bottom.
+Immediately lower the oven temperature to 450 degrees F. Bake for 20–25 minutes, or until the loaf is browned and makes a hollow sound when thumped on the bottom.
 Remove the parchment paper partway through baking to ensure the bottom gets baked through.

 Cool the loaf completely on a wire rack before slicing.